ahmetb/cloud-run-faq/README.md

 ### How does it compare to AWS Fargate?

-[AWS Fargate](https://aws.amazon.com/fargate/) and Cloud Run both let you run containers without managing the underlying VM insances).
+[AWS Fargate](https://aws.amazon.com/fargate/) and Cloud Run both let you run containers without managing the underlying VM instances).

 Fargate focuses on being a managed replacement for VM instances in Amazon Elastic Container Service (ECS).
 It shares the same API constructs as ECS.
 In Fargate, you